 No. The First Amendment restricts governmental action only.

-We are contacted frequently by people complaining that Facebook or Twitter supposedly violated their "free-speech" or "First Amendment" rights.
+We are contacted frequently by people complaining that Facebook, Twitter, Intagram, or other private corporate social-media companies supposedly violated their "free-speech" or "First Amendment" rights.
 These potential clients want us to "sue" these social-media companies for them.

-But Facebook and Twitter are private companies.
+But Facebook, Twitter, and Instagram are private companies.
+They are not the government.
 They can set their own rules on speech and there's nothing you can do about it.
 A court that tried to do something about it would be violating those companies' right to free speech.
 And conservative judges have ruled—and conservative politicians have insisted—that private corporations have a right to free speech.